bluekvirus/Stage.js/implementation/HOWTO.md

     .fail(function(){...})
     .always(...);
 ```
-You can now render through remote data in a *Regional* like this:
+You can now render through remote data in a view without mentioning *Model/Collection* like this:
 ```
 //myRegionalA.js
 (function(app) {